feazeyu/semestral/Docs/Developer_Documentation.md

 All of its functionality is in the method ReloadItems() where it goes through prefabs in the Resources folder that have the Item component and puts them into the items dictionary.

+#### InventoryManager fields

+instance - This is a singleton class, this is its instance.
+If none exists, a new one will be made.

+items - dictionary of all items in your game

+#### InventoryManager methods

+ReloadItems(path) - Accepts a path relative to the resources folder and fill found items into the items dictionary.
+For an item to be found, it has to have an Item component.

+GetItemByID(id) - returns a registered item with the id, if there is none, returns null.

 ### Inventory Slot

+Many inventories and slots implement some of the following interfaces:

+#### IItemContainer

+PutItem() - Put an item in the container

+RemoveItem() - Remove item from the container

+ReturnItem() - Intended to be used when an item is dragged out of the inventory to an invalid place, then returned back to its original slot.

+#### IUIItemContainer : IITemContainer

+RedrawContents() - Redraws all slots

+#### ISingleItemContainer : IItemContainer

+Item - Item in this container

+#### IPositionalItemContainer : IItemContainer

+Intended to be used for bigger containers, like GridInventory

+Overwrites base implementations, add new ones with Vector2Int positional arguments.

+#### IUIPositionalItemContainer : IPositionalItemContainer

+RedrawContents() - redraws the container contents

+#### InventorySlot fields

 Position - Position in the parent container (for example grid)